Linus Klausenitzer

-Linus Klausenitzer is a German bass player, best known for being a former bassist for the German progressive death metal band Obscura.
-He also plays bass in a German/Dutch progressive death metal band Noneuclid, as well as progressive death metal project Alkaloid along with current and former members of both Obscura and Noneuclid.
+Linus Klausenitzer is a German bassist, best known for being a former bassist for the German progressive death metal band Obscura.
+He also plays bass in a German/Dutch progressive death metal band Noneuclid, as well as progressive death metal project Alkaloid along with former members of both Obscura and Noneuclid.

 Biography

-At the age of 19, Klausenitzer attended the Music College in Regensburg, and afterwards made a degree at Hamburg Music and Art University.
+At age 19, Klausenitzer attended the Music College in Regensburg, and afterwards made a degree at Hamburg Music and Art University.
 After finishing studies, he did a lot of session work in different genres, and in the meantime, was in a number of different German bands, Fall of Serenity being the most well-known one.
 He was also a member of Noneuclid, a German/Dutch progressive death metal band.
 He first joined Obscura as a touring bassist in 2011 and not shortly afterwards, Klausenitzer was announced as the band's new bassist.
-With them, he has recorded two albums - 2015's Akróasis and 2018's Diluvium.
+With them, he has recorded two albums—2016's Akróasis and 2018's Diluvium.